From the Greek Islands to the Black Sea

 - Numerous UNESCO World Heritage Sites: the Acropolis in Athens (embarkation port), the Mycenae ruins and the Epidaurus theatre (from Napflion), Delos, the sacred island, the historical sites of Ephesus from Kusadasi and the ancient city of Nessebar.

-- Charming port of call: Hydra, the St Tropez of Athenians.
+- Charming port of call: Hydra.

 - Sailing in the Dardanelles.

 - Possibility of visiting Athens before your cruise and Istanbul after your cruise.

 - Guest(s) Lecturer(s)

 Staterooms & Suites

 Deluxe Stateroom $4,760 Available Prestige Deck 4 $5,300 Available Prestige Deck 5 $5,560 Available Prestige Deck 6 $5,820 Available Deluxe Suite Deck 5 $10,470 Not Available Deluxe Suite Deck 3 $8,030 Available Deluxe Suite Deck 4 $8,030 Available Deluxe Suite Deck 6 $8,030 Available Prestige Deck 5 Suite $10,800 Available Prestige Deck 6 Suite $11,330 Available Privilege Suite Deck 6 $15,610 Not Available Privilege Suite Deck 5 $11,880 Available Grand Deluxe Suite Deck 6 $13,040 Available Grand Deluxe Suite Deck 5 $17,160 Not Available Owner's Suite $18,000 Available

 Featuring innovative and environmentally-friendly equipment, elegantly designed staterooms, spacious suites with large windows, and lounge areas that open onto the outside, this new limited-capacity yacht boasting just 92 staterooms and suites will offer you a truly unique cruising experience.